jbcodeforce/aws-studies/docs/index.md

 No need for complex ETL jobs to prepare your data for analytics.

 Integrated with AWS **Glue Data Catalog**, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.

-## AWS CLI

-The cli needs to be configured: `aws configure` with the credential, key and region to access.
-Use IAM user to get a new credentials key.

-When using CLI in a EC2 instance always use an IAM role to control security credentials.
-This role can come with a policy authorizing exactly what the EC2 instances should be able to do.
-Also within a EC2 instance, it is possible to use the URL http://169.254.169.254/latest/meta-data to get information about the EC2.
-We can retrieve the IAM Role name from that metadata.

 ## CloudFront